enenery/footpath-prototype/README.md

 2. The expected path involves turns

 Wall types (W): (this matters if user is walking a path along the wall)
-1. The wall contains doors
+1. The wall contains closed doors
+2. The wall contains open doors
-2. The wall doesn’t contain doors
+3. The wall doesn’t contain doors

-To consider all combination of above cases, we have 2^3 = 8 test cases.
+To consider all combination of above cases, we have 2*2*3 = 12 test cases.